philsutherland/RandomGroupAllocation/README.md

 # RandomGroupAllocation
-The simple program allows the user to randomly assign one group to review another groups work.
+This simple program allows for student groups to be randomly partnered with each other for peer marking pureposes.